 Electronic Fetal Heart MonitoringSkip to the navigation

-Electronic fetal heart monitoring is done during pregnancy, labor, and delivery to keep track of the heart rate of your baby (fetus) and the strength and duration of the contractions of your uterus.
-Your baby's heart rate is a good way to tell whether your baby is doing well or may have some problems.
+Electronic fetal heart monitoring is done during pregnancy, labor, and delivery.
+It keeps track of the heart rate of your baby (fetus).
+It also checks the duration of the contractions of your uterus.
+Your baby's heart rate is a good way to tell if your baby is doing well or may have some problems.

-You may have external monitoring at different times during your pregnancy, or it may be done during labor.
+You may have external monitoring at different times during your pregnancy.
+Sometimes it's done during labor.

 External monitoring can be done by listening to your baby's heartbeat with a special stethoscope.
-More often, external monitoring is done using two flat devices (sensors) held in place with elastic belts on your belly.
+More often, it is done using two flat devices (sensors).
+They are held in place with elastic belts on your belly.
 One sensor uses reflected sound waves (ultrasound) to keep track of your baby's heart rate.
-The other sensor measures the duration of your contractions.
-The sensors are connected to a machine that records the information.
+The other sensor measures how long your contractions last.
+The sensors are connected to a machine that records the details.
 Your baby's heartbeat may be heard as a beeping sound or printed out on a chart.
-The frequency and duration of your uterine contractions are usually printed out on a chart.
+How often you have contractions and how long they last may be printed on a chart.

-External monitoring is used for a nonstress test, which records your baby's heart rate while your baby is moving and not moving.
-A nonstress test may be combined with a fetal ultrasound to evaluate the amount of your amniotic fluid.
+External monitoring is used for a nonstress test.
+This test records your baby's heart rate while your baby is moving and not moving.
+A nonstress test may be done with a fetal ultrasound to check the amount of amniotic fluid.

-External monitoring is also done for a contraction stress test, which records changes in your baby's heart rate when you have uterine contractions.
+External monitoring is also done for a contraction stress test.
+This test records changes in your baby's heart rate when you have contractions.
 It may be done to check on your baby's health if your baby does not move enough during a nonstress test.
 It may help predict whether your baby can handle the stress of labor and vaginal delivery.

-Sometimes external monitoring is done remotely (called telemetry), without your needing to be connected by wires to a machine.
-At some hospitals, the sensors can send the information about your baby's heart rate and your uterine contractions to a remote monitor, usually at a nurse's station.
-Remote monitoring allows you to walk around freely.
+Sometimes external monitoring is done remotely.
+This is called telemetry.
+It allows you to be checked without being hooked up to a machine.
+At some hospitals, the sensors can send the details about your baby's heart rate and your contractions to a remote monitor.
+This monitor is usually at a nurse's station.
+Using a remote monitor allows you to walk around freely.

-For internal monitoring, a sensor is attached to your thigh with a strap.
-A thin wire (electrode) from the sensor is inserted through your vagina and cervix into your uterus.
+For internal monitoring, a sensor is strapped to your thigh.
+A thin wire (electrode) from the sensor is put through your cervix into your uterus.
 The electrode is then attached to your baby's scalp.
 Your baby's heartbeat may be heard as a beeping sound or printed out on a chart.
-Internal monitoring does not use reflected sound waves (ultrasound) for monitoring.

-A small tube that measures uterine contractions may be placed in your uterus next to your baby.
-The strength and timing of your uterine contractions is usually printed out on a chart.
+A small tube that measures contractions may be placed in your uterus next to your baby.
+The strength and timing of your contractions is often printed out on a chart.

-Internal monitoring is more accurate than external monitoring for keeping track of your baby's heart rate and your contractions.
+Internal monitoring is more exact than external monitoring for keeping track of your baby's heart rate and your contractions.

 Why It Is Done